ThatsKai/NeoHandler/README.md

 ## Dependencies

-if you use lite handler for bukkit (only for handle grimac alerts) GrimAC plugin is required.
+if you use neo handler for bukkit (only for handle grimac alerts) GrimAC plugin is required.

 if you want aclogs feature, you have to setup the database.